LordUnloved/GrubDash/README.md

 </br>
 </br>

-# GrubDash frontend

-Although it isn't required, if you would like to see this project connected to a frontend application, visit the following repository:

-Starter code: GrubDash frontend
-Instructions on how to get the frontend application up and running are included in the repository.

-Again, it isn't necessary to connect the frontend to complete this project successfully.

-Remember to sync this Qualified project with your local machine so that you can commit it to GitHub in the next lesson.
-After navigating to the Qualified assessment, you will be asked to choose if you want to solve the challenge using the web-based IDE or your own IDE.
-Select the Start in your IDE option and follow the instructions to connect Qualified to your local IDE.

 # Tasks

 1. In the ```src/dishes/dishes.controller.js``` file, add handlers and middleware functions to create, read, update, and list dishes.
 Note that dishes cannot be deleted.